Creative-banda/Game-Center/README.md

 - Auto-launch capability on system startup
 - Built using CustomTkinter for enhanced visual appeal
 - Optimized for Raspberry Pi systems
+- **Auto-update system** to keep the application up-to-date with the latest changes

 ---